cadumas01/traffic-sim/README.md

 ![Demo](gifs/traffic-sim-cropped.gif)

 *Standard traffic sim window focused on a section of Brighton, MA.
-Street networks are outlined in black; travelers (people) in red; Intersections in blue; attractions (destinations) in green.*
+Street networks are outlined in black; travelers (people) in red; intersections in blue; attractions (destinations) in green.*

 # Dependencies